Haufe-Lexware/Scss-Styleguide/README.md

 ```

 #### The module has three different sections
-* At first, we have a area for configurations named *Config*.
+* At first, we have an area for configurations named *Config*.
 There, you define often used properties like colors.
-* Now ,the main part of the file: *Base*.
+* Now, the main part of the file: *Base*.
 Writing all the styles here for all types of the module
 * The footer is named *States*.
 There you import the states for the current module.
 Nothing more.